 Dealing with water pollution is something that everyone (including governments and local councils) needs to get involved with.
 Here are a few things you can do to help.
-Learning about the issue (like you are doing) is the greatest and most important step to take.
+Learning about the issue (like you are doing) is the first and most important step.
 Here are a few more:

 Never throw rubbish away anyhow.
 Always look for the correct waste bin.
 If there is none around, please take it home and put it in your trash can.
-This includes places like the beach, riverside and water bodies.
+That includes places like the beach, riverside, and water bodies.

-Do not throw chemicals, oils, paints and medicines down the sink drain, or the toilet.
+- Do not throw chemicals, oils, paints, and medicines down the sink drain or the toilet.
 In many cities, your local environment office can help with the disposal of medicines and chemicals.
-Check with your local authorities if there is a chemical disposal plan for local residents.
+Check with your local authorities if there is a chemical disposal plan for residents.

-If you use chemicals and pesticides for your gardens and farms, be mindful not to overuse pesticides and fertilizers.
-This will reduce runoffs of the chemical into nearby water sources.
+- If you use chemicals and pesticides for your gardens and farms, be mindful not to overuse pesticides and fertilizers.
+That will reduce the runoffs of the chemical into nearby water sources.
 Start looking at options of composting and using organic manure instead.

-If you live close to a water body, try to plant lots of trees and flowers around your home, so that when it rains, chemicals from your home does not easily drain into the water.
+- If you live close to a water body, try to plant lots of trees and flowers around your home so that when it rains, chemicals from your home does not drain into the water.

-Many governments have very strict laws that help minimize water pollution.
-These laws are usually directed at industries, hospitals, schools and market areas on how to dispose, treat and manage sewage.
+Many governments have strict laws that help minimize water pollution.
+These laws are usually directed at industries, hospitals, schools, and market areas on how to dispose of, treat, and manage sewage.
 Do you know the laws in your country?
-This is the time to find out.
+This is a good time to find out.

-In many developed cities, waste or sewage treatment is very efficient, and designed to minimise pollution of water bodies.
+In many developed cities, waste or sewage treatment is very efficient and designed to minimize pollution of water bodies.
 (The next page explains that process)

-There are also lots of organizations and groups that help educate people on the dangers of water pollution.
-It is always great to join these groups, because they regularly encourage other members of their communities to have a better attitude towards water.
+There are also lots of organizations and groups that help educate people about the dangers of water pollution.
+It is always great to join these groups because they regularly encourage other members of their communities to have a better attitude towards water.